philipmat/discogs-xml2db/README.md

 $ sudo pip3 install -r requirements.txt
 ```

-While Python 3.4 and onwards ship with pip by default you may need to install it if using older versions.

-On Ubuntu or Debian run `$ sudo apt-get install python3-pip`.
 Installation instruction for other platforms can be found in the [pip documentation](https://pip.pypa.io/en/stable/installing/).

 ### Downloading discogs dumps